Skip to Content

 The Alcohol

 The rum used to make this flavorful dessert is usually an overproof rum.
-Ovenproof rum would be one that is 50 to 55 percent alcohol by volume which is 100 to 110 proof.
-In the US, Rum is typically 40% (80 proof), and it can be difficult to find a 100 proof rum.
+Overproof proof rum (or barrel strength) is one that is 50 to 55 percent alcohol by volume which is 100 to 110 proof.
+In the US, rum is typically 40% (80 proof), and it can be difficult to find a 100 proof rum.

 I found my first test of rumtopf with this 1:2 ratio to be a bit too harsh.
 I like the subtle sweetness of Meyers rum, so I think my next batch will go a bit heavier on the Meyers and a bit lighter on the 151.
 If you are worried that this is not enough alcohol for preservation purposes, add a little more sugar.
 Sugar and alcohol are both preservatives.